KDE/digikam-doc/batch_queue/dng_converter.rst

 .. note::

-    This tool is also avaialble in the **Import Tool** as a post-process converter while downloading RAW file from a camera.
+    This tool is also available in the **Import Tool** as a post-process converter while downloading RAW file from a camera.
 See :ref:`this section <camera_dngconvert>` from the manual for details.